rickchong/diamond-analysis/diamond_analysis.md

 \newpage
 ##Comparing price distribution
-The next step is to see whether BrilliantEarth.com prices its diamond higher than BlueNile.com.
-In order to do this, I created a scatter plot.
-Interestingly, BrilliantEarth.com's price is very competitive.
-In fact, it almost never price higher than BlueNile for the same carat.
-From the initial look, you could get "Super Ideal" cut from BrilliantEarth.com for the price of "Ideal" cut from BlueNile.com, which makes BrilliantEarth sounds more value for money.
+The next step is to see whether brilliantearth.com prices its diamond higher than bluenile.com.
+Interestingly, brilliantearth.com's price is very competitive.
+In fact, it almost never prices higher than bluenile for the same carat.
+From the initial look, you could get "Super Ideal" cut from brilliantearth.com for the price of "Ideal" cut from bluenile.com, which makes brilliantearth.com sounds more value for money.
 However, we will need to dig deeper by looking at different combination of 4Cs.

 ```r